 Business #3: Selling Ebooks

-Many bloggers start out with ebooks, and for a very good reason: the overheads are extremely low.
+Many bloggers start out with ebooks, and for a very good reason: the overhead is extremely low.
 With an ebook (or any digital product), you don’t need to pay production or storage costs.
-The amount of work you put in, and the amount of money you spend, will be virtually the same whether you sell ten ebooks or ten thousand ebooks.
+The amount of work you put in and the amount of money you spend will be virtually the same whether you sell ten ebooks or ten thousand ebooks.

-The other great attraction is that once you’ve created the ebook, it can provide a stream of passive income .
-You may wake up in the morning to find that you’ve sold ebooks overnight, or come back from a vacation to find a nice sum of extra money in your PayPal account.
-If you can only work on your business at intervals (e.g. during the summer break if you’re a teacher) then this works out very well.
+The most attractive feature of ebooks is that they can provide a stream of passive income .
+You may wake up in the morning to find that you’ve sold ebooks overnight or come back from a vacation to find a nice sum of extra money in your PayPal account.
+If you can only work on your business at intervals (e.g., during the summer break if you’re a teacher) then this works out very well.

-You’ll want to focus your ebook on a topic that your blog audience really cares about – and it’s often worth running a survey (I use SurveyMonkey for this) to find out exactly what they’d like.
-You could come up with 3 – 5 possible ebook topics and ask them to choose their favorite.
+You’ll want to focus your ebook on a topic that your blog audience really cares about.
+I encourage you to create a survey and ask your audience what they’re interested in or what questions or problems they need answered.
+You could come up with 3 – 5 possible ebook topics based on their answers, then ask them to choose their favorite.

-Most ebooks sold through blogs are produced in .pdf format: if you have Microsoft Office 2007 or later, or Open Office, you can easily create a .pdf from a regular document.
-You may also want to bundle extras with your ebook, like audio interviews with other bloggers in your niche, or video tutorials.
+You may also want to bundle extras with your ebook, like audio interviews with other bloggers in your niche or video tutorials.
 This allows you to charge a higher price.

 Business #4: Selling Physical Products

-Another option, with physical goods, is to buy wholesale (in bulk) and then sell each item at a higher price, so that you make a profit.
+Another option to sell physical goods is to buy wholesale (in bulk), then sell each item at a higher price so you make a profit.
 This is how many small businesses on eBay work.
-If you’re doing this, you’ll need start-up capital, and you’ll also need to be able to store and ship the goods – or you’ll need to pay a drop-shipping service to do so for you.
+If you’re doing this, you’ll need start-up capital, and you’ll also need to be able to store and ship the goods — or you’ll need to pay a drop-shipping service to do so for you.